Den367/TileRendering/README.md

 # TileRendering
-Generates tiles by stored in SQL Server Database spatial geometry data.
+Generates geographical tiles for map services by stored in SQL Server Database spatial geometry data.
+Utilize SQL CLR functions of this solution to:
+- Fill list of tile number position for specified geographical point or spatial geometry;
-Use this SQL CLR functions to put icons at specific position by longitude and latitude.
+- Put icons at the specific position by longitude and latitude;
-Draw spatial geometry on tiles using Web Mercator projection.
+- Draw spatial geometry on tiles using Web Mercator projection;
-Save tiles to file system from SQL Database
+- Save geographical tile images to file system from SQL Server Database.